EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 ## Introduction

-GocDB is multi-tenanted; it can host multiple projects in the same instance.
+GOCDB is multi-tenanted; it can host multiple projects in the same instance.
 There are a number of different deployment scenarios that can be used to support new projects detailed below.
 Please contact the GocDB admins/EGI Operations to request the addition of a new project.